 Each state keeps a record of their state citizen’s criminal past.
 These state databases are all linked and you can track criminal histories from other states.
-You can go to the Whatcom County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you may have to pay for a more intensive search.
+You can go to the Whatcom County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you may have to pay for a more intensive search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for any crimes, which can include:

 - Violent crimes.